abbasimomina742-wq/abbasimomina742/README.md

 C++ Fundamentals
 Basic Data Handling
 **Projects**
- Rock Paper Scissor AI
+ 1.Rock Paper Scissor AI

 A simple Python project based on game logic and basic AI decision-making.

- Cats and Dogs Classifier
+2. Cats and Dogs Classifier

 A beginner Machine Learning project that classifies images of cats and dogs using a trained model.